apache/libcloud/docs/compute/drivers/gce.rst

     :width: 500

 5. You will also need to have billing information associated and enabled for that project.
-If billing is not yet enabled for that project, error message similar to the one below will be printed when you first run the code which uses GCE driver:
+If billing is not yet enabled for that project an error message similar to the one below will be printed when you first run the code which uses GCE driver:

 .. sourcecode:: python